LVD-AC/Marlin-AC/README.md

 G-force8-AC
 - more functions
-- engage M851 + LCD z_offset for no-probe deltas and all printers
+- LCD z_offset for no-probe deltas and all printers

 Xmas-AC
 - merge update to Marlin 1.1.8